M-K-Aakash/drone_navigation_project/README.md

 # Setup the Drone Environment
 Run the script in the terminal : python Drone_env.py
-This will train the DQN agent and save the model as dqn_model.pth.
+This will setup your drone environment a

 # Train the RL Model for drone environment
-Run the training script in the terminal : python drone_train.py
-This will train the DQN agent and save the model as dqn_model.pth.
+Run the training script in the terminal : python drone_train.py then open airsimNH application  in airsimNH folder This will train the DQN agent and save the model as dqn_model.pth.

 # After training, evaluate the model using: